Prince George, Duke of Cambridge

 Prince George, Duke of Cambridge (George William Frederick Charles; 26 March 1819 – 17 March 1904) was a member of the British royal family, a grandson of King George III and cousin of Queen Victoria.
-The Duke was an army officer by profession and served as Commander-in-Chief of the Forces (military head of the British Army) from 1856 to 1895.
-He became Duke of Cambridge in 1850 and field marshal in 1862.
+The Duke was an army officer by profession and served as Commander-in-Chief of the Forces (military head of the British Army) from 1856 to 1895, and was raised to the rank of field marshal in 1862.
+He succeeded to the title of Duke of Cambridge in 1850 upon the death of his father Prince Adolphus, Duke of Cambridge.
 Deeply devoted to the old Army, he worked with Queen Victoria to defeat or minimise every reform proposal, such as setting up a general staff.
-His Army became a moribund and stagnant institution.
-Its weaknesses were dramatically revealed by the poor organisation at the start of the Second Boer War.
+His Army's weaknesses were dramatically revealed by the poor organisation at the start of the Second Boer War.

 Early life

-Prince George was born at Cambridge House.
+George was born on 26 March 1819 at Cambridge House, Hanover.
 His father was Prince Adolphus, Duke of Cambridge, the seventh son of King George III and Queen Charlotte.
 His mother was the Duchess of Cambridge (née Princess Augusta of Hesse-Kassel).

-He was baptised at Cambridge House (94 Piccadilly, London) on 11 May 1819, by the Reverend John Sanford, his father's Domestic Chaplain.
+He was baptised at Cambridge House in Hanover on 11 May 1819, by the Reverend John Sanford, his father's Domestic Chaplain.
 His godparents were the Prince Regent (represented by the Duke of Clarence and St Andrews), the Duke of Clarence and St Andrews (represented by the 4th Earl of Mayo) and the Dowager Queen of Württemberg (represented by the Countess of Mayo).

+Following his father's death in 1850, he was granted an annuity of £12,000 from the Civil List.